Ivy-Apps/compose-hammer/README.md

 your feedback and encouragement _(positive reviews)_ are highly appreciated!
 This will motivate us to work harder and make the plugin better._

-**P.S.** If any component isn't working properly/missing or you want to share your feedback and experiences, please do so at `iliyan.germanov971@gmail.com`.
+**P.S.** Feel free to report any bugs, missing components or your feedback at general at `iliyan.germanov971@gmail.com`.
 <!-- Plugin description end -->